 Donald Gaston is President and Chief Executive Officer of PSGC.
-Mr. Gaston's appointment to such position was effective in November 2014.
+Mr Gaston was appointed to such position in November 2014.
 Mr. Gaston previously served as the Director of Fossil Generation for the Public Service Enterprise Group ("PSEG"), one of the 10 largest electric companies in the United States and New Jersey's oldest and largest publicly owned utility.
-In this capacity, he was accountable for the successful management of safety, environmental compliance, reliability, and financial performance of 5,800 megawatts of coal fired, oil fired, and natural gas generation.
-Prior to his time with PSEG, Mr. Gaston served as Southern Company's Environmental Program Manager, and Plant Manager at Tennessee Valley Authority's Paradise Fossil Plant, where he was responsible for all aspects of managing 2,400 megawatts of supercritical coal fired units.
+In this capacity, he was accountable for the successful management of safety, environmental compliance, reliability, and financial performance of 5,800 MW of coal-fired, oil-fired, and natural gas generation.
+Prior to his time with PSEG, Mr. Gaston served as Southern Company's Environmental Program Manager, and Plant Manager at Tennessee Valley Authority's Paradise Fossil Plant, where he was responsible for all aspects of managing 2,400 MW of supercritical coal fired units.